-Gender Pay Gap Reporting 2020 - Brook Young People
+Gender Pay Gap Reporting 2022 - Brook Young People

 We are an employer required by law to carry out Gender Pay Reporting under the Equality Act 2010 (Gender Pay Gap Information) Regulations 2017.
-For the second year, the Government Equalities Office and the Equality and Human Rights Commission have taken the decision to suspend the gender pay gap reporting deadlines for 2020.
+Our numbers fall below the threshold for reporting.
 However, Brook believes that it is good practice to publish its data.

-Brook is proud to be the UK's leading charity supporting, educating and empowering young people from diverse communities to make informed choices about their sexual health and wellbeing for 55 years.
+Brook is proud to be the UK's leading charity supporting, educating and empowering young people from diverse communities to make informed choices about their sexual health and wellbeing for nearly 60 years.
 Our mission is to equip young people for life's challenges.
 We know that being a young person can be tough, and through our innovative clinical services, digital support, tailored counselling and inspiring relationships and sex education, young people are better equipped to make positive and healthy lifestyle choices.

-The data contained within this report represents all Brook employees in scope at the specified date of 28 March 2020.
+The data contained within this report represents all Brook employees in scope at the specified date of 28 March 2022.
 This involves carrying out six calculations that show the difference between the average earnings of males and females in our organisation; it will not involve publishing individual employee's data.